muratk3n/thirdwave/en/README.md

 "@NBCPhiladelphia

-Chicken Ander Christensen, a Nebraska resident, made a passionate plea to the Lincoln City Council to rename boneless chicken wings because they are not in fact wings from a chicken"
+Ander Christensen, a Nebraska resident, made a passionate plea to the Lincoln City Council to rename boneless chicken wings because they are not in fact wings from a chicken"

 [Link](https://twitter.com/NBCPhiladelphia/status/1301213811458928640)